Habbie/pdns/docs/markdown/authoritative/backend-godbc.md

 ## Possible issues
 It might be that you need to compile FreeTDS with the `--tds-version=7.1` to connect to SQL Server.

+When connecting to a database hosted with Microsoft Azure, FreeTDS must be compiled with OpenSSL, use the `--with-openssl` configure flag.